Neuromuscular Disorders

 Researchers believe that intravenous immunoglobulin (IVIG) is longer lasting and provides patients with CIDP and GBS with a safer, more effective alternative to standard therapies.
 IVIG is a drug that has been used successfully to treat other immune-related diseases of the nervous system.

 IVIG and plasmapheresis seem to be equally effective.
-IVIG is generally preferred to plasmapheresis because it is safer, more accessible and less invasive .
+IVIG is generally preferred to plasmapheresis because it is safer, more accessible and less invasive.
 Long term treatment with steroids can have serious side-effects.
 IVIG is effective in 70% to 90% of cases; however, most patients with initial improvement need long-term periodic doses of IVIG to maintain clinical stability.

-If you have been diagnosed with CIDP or GBS and your physician recommends IVIG therapy, you will receive IVIG therapy on regular basis.
+If you have been diagnosed with CIDP or GBS and your physician recommends IVIG therapy, you will receive IVIG therapy on a regular basis.
 The infusion is usually given intravenously, which means through a needle directly into a vein at a doctor’s office, hospital, or infusion center.
 You may also be able to arrange to have your infusion at home.

 Tolerability of IVIG is usually very good and adverse reactions are usually minor.
 The most common side effects are headache, nausea, chills, flushing, myalgia, hypotension, hypertension, chest discomfort, and fatigue.
 Infrequent adverse reactions include thromboembolic events, skin reactions, aseptic meningitis, renal tubular necrosis, and severe anaphylactic reaction.